2022 VENDOR APPLICATIONS ARE NOW CLOSED

 When will I hear back on my application?

-August 8th, if not sooner.
 Applications will be reviewed in the order they are submitted.
 Space is limited, so don’t wait until the last minute.
+We will be approving applications as they come in this year.

 Are you a Food Vendor?

-County Health says that anyone selling an item to be ingested at the event is considered a food vendor.
+County Health says that anyone selling or handing out an item to be ingested by the public at the event is considered a food vendor.
 This includes ice and water.
-This also includes anyone distributing anything ingestible to the public beyond their personal camp and friends, even if it’s free.
+Yes, this includes anyone distributing anything ingestible to the public beyond their personal campmates and friends, even if it’s free.
+And this DOES even include pre-packages, store bought foods.
+(So no, handing out Twinkies, for example, would not be exempt).

-- Obtain a Special Event Food Vendor permit from the Kern County Health Department
+Obtain a Special Event Food Vendor permit from the Kern County Health Department.
+(We will submit these applications as a batch – please don’t submit on your own!)

 I have questions!